siberianfox/g2wiki/Digital-IO-(GPIO).md

   - The value is not directly accessible via JSON, but may be assigned to a function that is exposed via JSON, such as `in`_N_.
     - Read-only.
     - Reads as boolean `True` or `False`.
   - May be disabled.
-Pins that don't exist will ignore attempts to enable them, and always report themselves as disabled.
-(Throw a warning?)
+Pins that don't exist will ignore attempts to enable them, and always report themselves as disabled (Value of -1). _(Throw a warning? -- probably not)_
-  - Disabled pins, when read, will always read `False`.
+  - Disabled pins, when read, will always read `-1`. _(note: was `False`)_
-  - Inputs may have immediate actions that will occur as well as any assigned function.
+  - Inputs may have immediate actions that will occur as well as any assigned function _(i.e. actions that are bound to the actual pin firing interrupt - this is needed for some time-sensitive operations)_
+  - Inputs may be associated with a specific function.
+The will then be accessed as a member of that function.
-  - Input may be associated with a specific tool.
-The will then be accessed as a member of that tool.
+  - Inputs may alternately be associated with a specific tool.
+They will then be accessed as a member of that tool.
-    - For example, if not associated with a tool but assigned function `1`, it can be accessed as `{in1:n}`
+    - For example, if not associated with a tool but assigned function `in1`, it can be accessed as `{in1:n}`
     - If associated with tool 3, then it can be accessed as `{t3in1:n}`
-    - (*Question:* If we have switched to tool 3 (with `M6`), does `{in1:n}` act like `{t3in1:n}`?)
+    - _(*Question:* If we have switched to tool 3 (with `M6`), does `{in1:n}` act like `{t3in1:n}`?)_
   - Digital inputs can be waited on with `M101`.

    Name | Description | Values